If you are reading this right now, you are probably a fan of dance. Nod if this is correct.

 Hooray, aren’t we lucky?
 You may put your arm down.

-Now roll your left ankle around in a counterclockwise circle if you’ve ever had a conversation with someone that went like this….
+Have you ever had a conversation with someone that went like this….

-Person that is you, “I’m a dancer/ teacher/ choreographer/ fan of dance”
+You, “I’m a dancer/ teacher/ choreographer/ fan of dance”

-Person that is NOT you, “I’ve never been to a ballet.
+NOT you, “I’ve never been to a ballet.
 Maybe I should try and expose myself to some culture”

 Yes?
 Me too!
 OK, besides that fact that no one uses ‘expose’ in colloquial speech.